access-ci-org/Operations_STEP_2024/Day3-May15/git/0-orientation.md

     - Time Machine (Mac OS)
     - Shadow copies (Windows)

+These record changes in the background.
+Using Git requires explicitly scoping and annotating changes.

 <!--
 These record changes in the background while you build content.
 You don't have to think about them until you need to look at what has changed.

-Git is not like that: Git is for changes that you scope and annotate explicitly.
-It's kind of like storytelling.
+Git is kind of like storytelling.
 -->